Women + Tech — don’t be that d.

 Bottom line, for a male VC: distance comes with the territory, in all circumstances.

 It’s clear it’s way tougher for women than most of us (men) realize, even if we think we do.
-We have to put ourselves in their shoes and do much more every day to correct our biases and level the playing field.
-Make it safe to be yourself.
+We have to put ourselves in their shoes and do much more every day to correct our biases and level the playing field; and we have to realize the real privileges from which we benefit every day.

 As Cool Girl put it :